 Individual and organizational behaviors are affected by the form of the environment.

-The planning, design, and management of good environments require consideration of all users, from the president, housing manager, hospital administrator, and principal to the clerk, tenant, patient, and student.
+The planning, design, and management of good environments require consideration of all users, from owners, managers and administrators, to clerks, tenants, patients, and students.

 Understanding organizational and human needs is no less critical than understanding financial, technological and aesthetic factors influencing the planning, design, and management of our physical surroundings.